-This package insert and fitting guide has been developed to provide eye care professionals with information covering characteristics of the BAUSCH & LOMB SofLens® 38 (polymacon) Visibility Tinted Contact Lens and to illustrate fitting procedures.
+This package insert and fitting guide has been developed to provide eve care professionals with information covering characteristics of the BAUSCH & LOMB SofLens® Toric (alphafilcon A) Visibility Tinted Contact Lens with the Lo-Torque® design and to illustrate fitting procedures.
 It is effective as of January 2005 and supersedes all prior fitting guides for the product described.
 Please read carefully and keep this information for future use.

 This package insert and fitting guide is intended for the eye care professional, but should be made available to patients upon request.
-The eye care professional should provide the patient with the patient instructions that pertain to the patient's prescribed lens and the recommended wearing schedule.
+The eve care professional should provide the patient with the patient instructions that pertain to the patient's prescribed lens and the recommended wearing schedule.